(717) 569-0812

 Step 7: Cheddaring the Cheese

 With the whey drained, the curd should form a large slab.
 For some cheeses, another step remains to remove even more moisture from the curd.
 This step is known as cheddaring.
-After cutting the mat of curd into sections, the cheesemaker will stack the individual slabs of curd.
+After cutting the curd mat into sections, the cheesemaker will stack the individual slabs of curd.
 Stacking the slabs puts pressure on them, forcing out more moisture.

 Step 8: Salting the Cheese